⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The global CRM market is projected to grow from US$63.91B in 2024 to US$145.79B by 2032, driven by digital transformation and AI integration.
+• Total Addressable Market - The global CRM market is projected to reach US$307 billion by 2029, driven by digital transformation and increased demand for customer engagement.

 Competitor